Abu Ghraib torture and prisoner abuse: Other legal proceedings

 In Hamdan v.
 Rumsfeld (2006), the U.S. Supreme Court ruled that Common Article Three of the Geneva Conventions applied to all detainees in the war on terror.
 It said that the military tribunals used to try these suspects were in violation of U.S. and international law.
 It said that the president could not unilaterally establish such tribunals, and that Congress needed to authorize a means by which detainees could confront their accusers and challenge their detention.
 At the time of the court's ruling, the U.S. fought in cooperation with recognized territorial governments (including the Islamic Republic of Afghanistan and the Iraqi federal government) in the war on terror against violent non-state actors, and therefore Common Article Three was binding upon the U.S. rather than Common Article Two.

 On June 27, 2011, the U.S. Supreme Court declined to hear the appeals of lawsuits from a group of 250 Iraqis who wanted to sue CACI International Inc. and Titan Corp. (now a subsidiary of L-3 Communications), the two private contractors at Abu Ghraib, over claims of abuse by interrogators and translators at the prison.
 The suits had been dismissed by the lower courts on the grounds that the companies held a derivative sovereign immunity from suits based on their status as government contractors pursuant to a battle-field preemption doctrine.

-Charles Graner poses over Manadel al-Jamadi's corpse, after he was tortured to death by CIA personnel.
+Charles Graner (top) and Sabrina Harman (bottom) pose over Manadel al-Jamadi's corpse, after he was tortured to death by CIA personnel.

-Sabrina Harman poses over the corpse of Manadel al-Jamadi, after he was tortured to death by CIA personnel.

 On November 14, 2006, legal proceedings invoking universal jurisdiction were begun in Germany against Donald Rumsfeld, Alberto Gonzales, John Yoo, George Tenet and others for their alleged involvement in prisoner abuse under the command responsibility.
 On April 27, 2007, the German Public Prosecutor General, Monika Harms, announced that the government would not pursue charges against Rumsfeld and the 11 other U.S. officials, stating the accusations did not apply, in part because there was insufficient evidence that the acts occurred on German soil, and because the accused did not live in Germany.